About this course

 |Fees information||Subject EFTSL, level, discipline and census date|

 |Credit points||200 credit points|

-The Master of Teaching (Primary) prepares graduates to teach across the primary years in all curriculum areas with depth of knowledge in literacy and numeracy education.
+The Master of Teaching (Primary) prepares graduates to teach across all primary years as a qualified generalist teacher, with specialised knowledge in one learning area.

 The course integrates curriculum studies and professional practice across the primary years (children aged five to 12 years).
 Graduates will be prepared to teach with innovative insights into curriculum and subject areas, as well as applying and building on knowledge from specialised pathways in a capstone project subject.

 Students receive ongoing support throughout their studies and while on placement to ensure they graduate confident and ready for a career in teaching.
 Melbourne Graduate School of Education's Clinical Model of Initial Teacher Education integrates theory and practice, ensuring teachers develop the professional skills to assess, identify and support students’ individual learning needs, and to work with learners of all abilities.